404rq/GTW-RPG/README.md

 # GTW-RPG
-This is a free, advanced and open RPG game mode and core for the game modification Multi Theft Auto (Modification to Grand Theft Auto San Andreas).
-It's inspired by the gigants in functionality, game logic and features but without limitations for the players.
-Instead it's balanced by consequences for those who doesn't play "realistic", the main goal with this project is realism, like a combination between Roleplay and Action based roleplay (ARPG or RPG if you prefer those terms instead).
+This is a free, advanced and open Real life/RPG game mode and core for the game modification Multi Theft Auto (Modification to Grand Theft Auto San Andreas).
+It's inspired by the most famous RPG servers in functionality, game logic and features but without limitations for the players.
+It's also optimized to run well on older hardware without reducing functionality or graphical design.
+GTW-RPG is balanced by consequences for those who doesn't play "realistic", examples on that would for example be reduced payments in civilian jobs if the vehicle is damaged as well as an over sensitive wanted level system.
+The main goal with this project is realism, like a combination between Roleplay and Action based roleplay (ARPG or RPG if you prefer those terms instead).
 As the project is open, anyone may contribute, read more about that in our contributing file.

 ## Project goals
 What's the goal of this project: